ClemNicola/ClemNicola/README.md

-- 👋 Hi, I’m @ClemNicola, Full Stack Developer specialized in Java and React
+- 👋 Hi, I’m @ClemNicola, Full Stack Developer specialized in Node and React
 - 👀 I’m passionate about sports and entrepreneurship
 - ⏰ I’m currently working as Full Stack Developer in an IT consulting firm.
 - 🪴 I'm developing my coding skills and trying to create impactful web apps